PERGA

 -

 While trying to drink and quench his raging thirst, he falls into a well.
-There, in the depths, he meets the planet manifested as a dark figure formed from an oily substance.
+There, in the depths, he meets the planet manifested as a dark figure formed from the same black oily substance that saved his life.

 -